adodea8991/00-ML/README.md

 5. **Visualizations:** Further exploring visualization techniques can provide valuable insights into the dataset and model decisions.

 6. **Interpretability:** Considering the critical nature of cancer diagnosis, models with higher interpretability can be preferred to gain insights into the decision-making process.

+7. **Cross-Validation:** Implementing k-fold cross-validation to get a more robust estimate of the model's performance and reduce the variance of the results.

+8. **Other Regularization Techniques:** Experimenting with other regularization techniques like L1 regularization (Lasso) and Elastic Net regularization to compare their impact on the model's performance.

 ### Conclusion